MrZhuNi/salome_shape/doc/gui/Introduction.rst

 - :ref:`python console`
 - :ref:`property_panel`

-Dock windows can be placed in three dock areas:
+Dock windows can be placed in three dock areas using drag-and -drop:

 - left,
 - right,
 - bottom.

-By default object browser window is placed at the left  dock area, Inspection panel at the right  dock area and Python console at the bottom dock area of the main window and Property Panel is hidden.
+By default object browser window is placed at the left dock area, Inspection panel at the right dock area and Python console at the bottom dock area of the main window.

+Property Panel is hidden.

 The Property Panel is shown on operation start at left dock area of the main window by default.